ajzeller/google-homepage/README.md

-# google-homepage
+# Google Homepage
-The Odin Project
+-Reconstructing the Google homepage as guided by The Odin Project: http://www.theodinproject.com/web-development-101/html-css